jenyangg/recycling-botnet/README.md

     c.
 If no orders left in list, orders are reset to {"null" : "no orders yet!"}.

 Keyboard interrupt kills workers, senders, and server script.

+__file 3: simulated_user.py__

+A simple file containing two push requests to the collective orders queue in Firebase.